- Additional Positions at AU

 - Ph.D. in Marketing, University of Arizona M.B.A., University of Massachusetts B.S.B.A. in Accounting, Bucknell

 - Professor Boland joined the Marketing Department at Kogod in the fall of 2008 after receiving her Ph.D. in Marketing from the University of Arizona.
 Her research focuses on consumer decision making, risky consumption, consumer well-being, information processing, and marketing and public policy issues, especially those dealing with child and adolescent consumers.
 Her work has been published in several journals including the Journal of Consumer Research, the Journal of Consumer Psychology, the Journal of Business Research, and Appetite.
 Professor Boland’s teaching interests include consumer behavior, principles of marketing, marketing research, and marketing policy.
-In addition, she serves as the faculty director of the Behavioral Research Lab and the faculty advisor to the Graduate Marketing Club.
-Prior to receiving her Ph.D., Professor Boland worked as an auditor for a large public accounting firm.
+Currently, Dr. Boland serves as the Dean of Graduate & Professional Studies for American University.
+Prior to this role, she served as the Associate Dean for Programs and Learning in the Kogod School of Business.

 Boland, Wendy Attaya, Paul M. Connell, and Beth Vallen (2013), “Time of Day Effects on the Regulation of Food Consumption After Activation of Health Goals,” Appetite, 70, 47-52.